 The Mildred E. Mathias Graduate Student Research Grant Program funds research at NRS reserves.
 Graduate students from all UC campuses pursuing any discipline are eligible.
 Providing up to $3,000 each, the grants encourage students to establish independent research projects at reserves.
 Students gain experience submitting research proposals, writing progress reports, and managing a research budget.
-Awardees are invited to present their findings at the biennial Mathias Graduate Student Research Grant Symposium.
+Awardees are invited to present their findings at the Mathias Graduate Student Research Grant Symposium, held every three years.

 Recipients of Mildred E. Mathias Graduate Student Research Grants are invited to present their findings before peers at the NRS’s Mathias Graduate Student Research Grant Symposium.
-The weekend-long event is held every other year at one of the NRS’s reserves.
-The symposium is supported by the Kenneth S. Norris Endowment Fund for the California Environment, which provided to the NRS by the David and Lucile Packard Foundation.
+The weekend-long event is held every three years at one of the NRS’s reserves.
+The symposium is supported by the Kenneth S. Norris Endowment Fund for the California Environment, which was provided to the NRS by the David and Lucile Packard Foundation.

 Previous Mathias research projects have included works from across the academic spectrum.
 Award recipients have studied intertidal invertebrate responses to predators, plant ranges in the White Mountains, wasp ecology in the Mojave Desert, chipmunk range responses to climate change in the eastern Sierra, large-format digital photography across the reserve system, ecological factors affecting tick-borne diseases in California, and much more.